riotkit-org/riotkit-do/docs/source/standardlib/shell.rst

 .. jinja:: shell
    :file: source/templates/package-usage.rst

 Executes a Bash script.
 Can be multi-line.
+Script can read from stdin instead of :code:`-c` switch, if configured with :code:`is_cmd_required = True` during configuration stage.

 ..
 HINT::
     Phrase %RKD% is replaced with an rkd binary name